joesghub/agentic-logistics-incident-response/README.md

 ## System Overview

-The **Automated Supply Chain Incident Processing System** developed within ServiceNow enables PepsiCo to intelligently manage truck breakdowns, delivery delays, and contractual performance for major retail clients like **Whole Foods**.
+The **Logisitcs Breakdown Resolution System** developed within ServiceNow enables PepsiCo to intelligently manage truck breakdowns, delivery delays, and contractual performance for major retail clients like **Whole Foods**.

-When logistics providers such as **Schneider** report delivery delays, the system automatically triggers a multi-agent workflow that performs **financial impact analysis**, **route optimization**, and **external coordination** — all without manual intervention.
+When logistics providers such as **Schneider** report delivery delays, the system automatically triggers a multi-agent workflow that performs **financial impact analysis**, **route optimization**, and **external coordination** all without manual intervention.

 The system integrates: